Constraints on new physics from $K \to \pi \nu \bar\nu$: Conclusions

 \item Neutrino lepton flavour violating interactions.
 These scenarios are very similar to new right handed neutrinos as they also do not interfere with the SM.
 A measurement of the charged mode by NA62 would thus produce equivalent constraints as in the case with RH neutrinos.
 Models that generate this type of interactions, such as the LQ discussed in the appendix, are likely to also generate flavour conserving left-handed neutrino interactions.
 In that case there is no clear connection between a measurement and NP parameters.

-\item We found two types of interactions that can violate the GN bound: those with $\Delta I =3/2$ transitions; or those with $\Delta I =1/2$ current-current interactions.
-The former modify the isospin relation underpinning the GN bound and the latter can cancel the SM contribution to the charged mode while increasing the rate of the neutral mode through a CP conserving contribution.
-Both scenarios would dilute the correlation between charged and neutral modes requiring a direct measurement of the neutral mode to constrain it.
-Our study in terms of effective operators suggests that only very low values of the new physics scale, of order a few GeV, would be observable
+\item We found interactions with $\Delta I =3/2$ transitions that can violate the GN bound.
+This scenario would dilute the correlation between charged and neutral modes requiring a direct measurement of the neutral mode to constrain it.
+Our study in terms of effective operators suggests that only very low values of the new physics scale, of order a few GeV, would be observable.

 \end{itemize}